Making Painted Wooden Tops with Children

 Instructions:

-3. Insert wood glue into the hole on the round biscuit and push the dowel into it so that the pointed end extends ¼ to ½ inch on the bottom.
+wood glue into the hole on the round biscuit and push the dowel into it so that the pointed end extends ¼ to ½ inch on

 (If you are not handy in the workshop, scope out a handyman or woman in your area and have these parts made in advance of your project.)